 ABSTRACT

 This study investigates the nutritional, ethno-medicinal, and socioeconomic relevance of Brotia costula, a freshwater snail species widely consumed in Manipur, India.
 A community-based survey involving 300 respondents across six districts assessed traditional knowledge, consumption patterns, and perceptions of value addition.
 This study revealed that 72.67% of consumers were aware of the snail’s traditional medicinal uses mainly for wound healing, skin infections, and bone-related ailments while only 12.67% recognized its potential for value-added applications such as calcium supplements.
-B. costula are known to have high protein, polyunsaturated fatty acids, and bioactive compounds of medicinal importance however, this snails remains underutilized in both food systems and healthcare sectors.
-This study highlight that there is tremendous potential for sustainable utilization through capacity-building initiatives and integration into the One Health framework.
+B. costula are known to have high protein, polyunsaturated fatty acids, and bioactive compounds of medicinal importance however, these snails remains underutilized in both food systems and healthcare sectors.
+This study highlights the tremendous potential for sustainable utilization through capacity-building initiatives and integration into the One Health framework.
 This study also contributes to bridging the gap between traditional knowledge and scientific validation, thereby promoting B. costula as a functional food resource with both cultural and economic potential.

-KEYWORDS: Ethno-medicine, functional foods, nutritional value, traditional knowledge, value addition
+KEYWORDS: Ethno-medicine, functional foods, Brotia costula, nutritional value, traditional knowledge, value addition

 INTRODUCTION

 Food demands continue to rise sharply as the global population faces an unprecedented escalation outpacing the food supply.
 To balance this issue, developing the aquaculture sectors is imperative, as they are the primary source of nutrition and livelihood.
 Simultaneously, the global burden of various chronic and infectious diseases has been increasing, some of which require long-term medication.
 However, the high cost of synthetic drugs or modern pharmaceuticals makes them inaccessible for most people, especially in rural areas.
-As per the World Health Organization (WHO) reports, in 2021, around 828 million people were affected by chronic hunger and were unable to fulfil their nutritional energy requirements (WHO, 2022).
+World Health Organization (WHO) reports, in 2021, shows that around 828 million people were affected by chronic hunger and were unable to fulfil their nutritional energy requirements (WHO, 2022).
 To address this issue, exploration of culturally rooted, nutrient-rich and easily accessible food sources that offer potent medicinal benefits is essential.

 Molluscs are a diverse aquatic organism and are one of the underutilised food systems that represent a valuable source of nutrition which are rich in protein, essential amino acids, while also having low fat content and containing bioactive compounds with potential health-promoting effects (Moniruzzaman et al., 2021; Ngangbam et al., 2024a,b; Nongmaithem et al., 2017; Radis-Baptista, 2022).
 Freshwater molluscs, including snails, are considered an important food source for humans and are traditionally consumed both as food and medicine by indigenous communities of Northeast India (Baghele et al., 2023; Ngangbam et al., 2024; Nongmaithem et al., 2024).
 It is believed that consumption of these edible freshwater snails can cure several ailments such as gastritis, arthritis, hypertension and post-operative care, and is still in practice today (Jadhav et al., 2020).